wolandark/vim-live-server/README.md

 ```
 Plug 'https://github.com/wolandark/vim-live-server.git'
 ```
-With vimplug you can use this alternative command that uses a post-installation hook to download the browser-sync package from npm automatically:
+With vimplug you can use one of these alternative commands that uses a post-installation hook to download the live-server or the browser-sync package from npm automatically:

 ```
+Plug 'https://github.com/wolandark/vim-live-server.git', { 'do': 'sudo npm install -g live-server' }
 Plug 'https://github.com/wolandark/vim-live-server.git', { 'do': 'sudo npm install -g browser-sync' }
 ```